 System: Sega Arcade / Mega Drive

-Super Monaco GP on Sega arcades and the Mega Drive was my first experience of a racing game and it was amazing.
+Super Monaco GP on Sega arcades and the Mega Drive was my first experience of a racing game and it was amazing!
 Featuring just the single track which wasn't the official Monaco GP but a course that resembled it.
 The console version had a well-received championship mode which allowed the player to fight to win the F1 World Title over several seasons.
-This was a break from tradition from linear games and many players reviewed it well for giving one of the most immsersive experiences to date.
-Super Monaco GP also started a trend by being the first racing game to feature a rear view mirror.
+This was a break from tradition from linear games and many players reviewed it well for giving one of the most immersive experiences to date.
+Super Monaco GP also started a trend by being the first racing game to feature a rearview mirror.

 System: Mega Drive

-Although this game is actually 3rd in the series and specifically an updated version of Micro Machines 2: Turbo Tournament is is, however, the best version of the iconic top-down racer from the 90s in the opinion of one of our employees.
-Featuring race tracks made from simple things in the home like a workbench and a bath Micro Machines sees the player control toy cars from a top-down view traversing challenging courses in the quest to win the race.
-Turbo Tournament '96 came right at the end of the Mega Drive's life cycle and it pushed that little 16 bit console to its limits.
+Although this game is actually 3rd in the series and specifically an updated version of Micro Machines 2: Turbo Tournament '96 is, however, the best version of the iconic top-down racer from the 90s in the opinion of one of our employees.
+Featuring race tracks made from simple things in the home like a workbench and a bath, Micro Machines sees the player control toy cars from a top-down view traversing challenging courses in the quest to win the race.
+Turbo Tournament '96 came right at the end of the Mega Drive's life cycle and it pushed that little 16-bit console to its limits.

 Developer: Bizarre Creations